CMB constraints on DHOST theories: Results

-The best-fit values in the $\Lambda$CDM model, EFT and cCK model are tabulated in Table~\ref{tab:bestfit}.
-In each panel, the first two rows are for the extra parameters in the EFT approach and the cCK model, the next six ones are for the parameters varied in the MCMC simulations, and the following three ones, $A_{\rm s}, \Omega_{\rm c}$ and $\Omega_{\rm b}$, are for the parameters derived from the above six parameters.
-For $\Lambda$CDM model, we almost reproduce the Planck 2018 results \cite{Planck:2018vyg}.
-In the bottom line, we show the values of the likelihood for the best-fit parameter set.
-In both the EFT approach and the cCK model, although we introduce extra parameters in addition to the standard six parameters, the fitting is not improved.
+The best-fit parameters and their 68$\%$ confidence intervals are presented in Table~\ref{tab:bestfit}.
+The first two rows are the extra parameters in the EFT approach and the cCK model, and $A_{\rm s}, \Omega_{\rm c}$ and $\Omega_{\rm b}$ are derived from the above parameters.
+In the $\Lambda$CDM model, we almost reproduce the Planck 2018 results \cite{Planck:2018vyg}.
+In the bottom line, we show the values of the likelihood for the best-fit parameters.
+In both the EFT approach and the cCK model, the fitting is not so improved, although we introduce extra parameters in addition to the standard six parameters.

-The rescaled angular power spectra, $D^X_{\ell} := \ell(\ell+1)C^X_{\ell}/(2\pi)$, for $X={\rm TT}, {\rm EE}$ are shown in Fig.~\ref{fig:bestfit}.
-The red points with errorbars are the binned data from Planck 2018 results \cite{Planck:2018vyg}.
+The rescaled angular power spectra, $D^X_{\ell} := \ell(\ell+1)C^X_{\ell}/(2\pi)$, for $X={\rm TT}, {\rm EE}$, are shown in Fig.~\ref{fig:bestfit}.
+The red points with error bars are the binned data from Planck 2018 results \cite{Planck:2018vyg}.
 The black, cyan and green lines are the best-fit curves in the $\Lambda$CDM model, EFT and the cCK model, respectively.
-The extra parameters, $\beta_{1,0}$ and $(c_3,c_4)$, only modify the angular power spectra on the large scales, $\ell \lesssim 30$, as clarified in our previous paper \cite{Hiramatsu:2020fcd}.
+The extra parameters, $\beta_{1,0}$ and $\{c_3,c_4\}$, affect the angular power spectra only on large scales, $\ell \lesssim 30$, as clarified in our previous paper \cite{Hiramatsu:2020fcd}.

 As a result of the MCMC simulations, we obtain